SutirthaSaha/coding/11-graph.md

     parent1 = find(node1)
     parent2 = find(node2)

+    # If they have different root parents, union them
     if parent1 != parent2:
+        # Union by rank: attach the smaller tree under the larger tree
         if rank[parent1] >= rank[parent2]:
             parent[parent2] = parent1 # Merge the sets
             rank[parent1] = rank[parent1] + rank[parent2]